 What can I do to help, then?

 A little understanding can make my life a lot easier.
 Read “The Spoon Theory” to understand what it’s like for people with chronic illness.
 Don’t take it personally if I don’t seem sociable and lively at events (I’m also an introvert: I’m not bright and bubbly at the best of times).
 Don’t take it personally if I cancel at the last minute.
 Don’t make me bend, stand for long periods, or walk faster than I can manage.
 (Note that what I can manage can vary a great deal from day to day.)
 Offer me a seat.
 Never joke about it.

 I read a lot, and reviews many of the books I read.
 My reviews have been published by AE, Calafia, Strange Horizons and Tor.com; I also regularly post reviews on my map blog, The Map Room, and on this website.
 This section is for authors, publishers and publicists who want to send me review copies.
 I don’t usually ask for review copies, and I don’t object to buying my own books.
-If I’ve received a review copy and review it on my blog, I note that in my review.
+If I’ve received a review copy and review it on one of my blogs, I note that in my review.

 Can I send you a review copy of this book?

 In general, yes.
 But keep in mind the following:

 - My areas of interest are primarily, but not exclusively, (a) maps and cartography, (b) reptiles and amphibians, and (c) science fiction and fantasy.
-I also have some interest and expertise in history, astronomy and astrophotography, and classical music.
+I also have some interest and expertise in history, science for a general audience and classical music.
 With some exceptions, the likelihood of my being able to review books outside those fields is low.

-- I review books about maps and cartography at The Map Room.
+- Books about maps and cartography are reviewed at The Map Room.
 Please see The Map Room’s reviewing guidelines for more information.

 - The timeliness of my review is contingent on my workload and health.
-I’m also quite backlogged and may say no if I can’t get to your book in a reasonable time.
+I’m also quite backlogged (like, years) and may say no if I can’t get to your book in a reasonable time.